-- Individual Member Point Sheet and Award Application for 2017-2018 (coming later this year!) - Keep track of your yearly activity, and don't forget to apply for the awards on the second page!
+- Individual Member Point Sheet and Award Application for 2017-2018 - due October 1, 2018.
+Keep track of your yearly activity, and remember to apply for the awards on the second page!

 - 4-H Diamond Clover information, and plan and report forms for Levels 1 - 6.

 - Career Portfolios: The Nebraska 4-H Career Portfolio is the annual record-keeping composite of all 4-H and non 4-H projects/activities throughout the individual's 4-H career.
 The 4-H Career Portfolio is required for Nebraska 4-H youth to be eligible for many county and state awards.
 There is a Back to the Basics - Career Portfolio webinar that can help you better understand the Career Portfolio.